IKEA Singapore gives Malaysian staff extra day of leave to vote in elections

 “EXERCISE YOUR RIGHTS"

-Legal assistant Lee Ji En praised his employer for allowing him to return home to Segambut district in capital Kuala Lumpur, despite a “very tight court schedule”.
+Legal assistant Lee Ji En praised his employer for allowing him and a colleague to return home, despite a “very tight court schedule” shared by their four-man boutique firm BMS Law.

 “When we asked whether we could go back, he said, ‘What can I do?
 Stop you?
-Of course you should go back’,” said Mr Lee, 24.
+Of course you should go back’,” said Mr Lee, 24, who is from Segambut district in Kuala Lumpur.

 Commenting on how the May 9 date might discourage people from voting, he added: “Any reduction of turnout is bad for democracy because it reduces the legitimacy of the election results.”